pemcg/manageiq-automation-howto-guide/chapter11/event_driven_automation.md

 ### Event: request_created

-The first messages that we see in the log notify us of the _request\_created_ event happening...
+The first messages that we see in the log notify us of the _request\_created_ event happening:

 ```
 MiqAeEvent.build_evm_event >> event=<"request_created"> inputs=<{}>